 In addition, benefits can no longer be limited for people with pre-existing conditions.
 Once you’re covered, the insurance companies are not allowed to deny paying the costs of necessary treatments for any pre-existing conditions you may have under your coverage.

-Simply put, the insurance companies are no longer permitted to deny anyone coverage under the Affordable Care Act.
+Simply put, the insurance companies are no longer permitted to deny anyone coverage offered under the Affordable Care Act.

 Are There Any Exceptions?